Amaka-tech/Video-Rental-Store-Database-Analysis/README.md

 ---
 ## Data Source

-The datasets used for this project was a PostgreSQL database provided by my Tutor from the Tech Institute: Dahel Techies.
+The dataset used for this project was a PostgreSQL database provided by my Tutor from the Tech Institute: Dahel Techies.
 PgAdmin was used to run the queries necessary to analyze the datasets.

 ---
 ## Database Schema Analysis: